murad1986/shamela_to_kindle/docs/ENDNOTES.en.md

   - `<sup>١</sup>` / `<sup>(١)</sup>` → normalized links to global `G`.
   - Existing `<sup><a>…</a></sup>` from source are normalized to `G`.
 - End page: `endnotes.xhtml` uses `<ol>`; we do NOT add explicit `G.` prefix to avoid “G.G” rendering.
 - Back link ↩︎ points to the exact chapter file `#ref-G`.
+Additionally, a backlink to the nearest `h2/h3` section is included.

 ## Duplicate removal